OfficeDev/office-js-docs-pr/docs/excel/excel-add-ins-get-started-jquery.md

     - Excel Online: [Sideload Office Add-ins in Office Online](../testing/sideload-office-add-ins-for-testing.md#sideload-an-office-add-in-on-office-online)
     - iPad and Mac: [Sideload Office Add-ins on iPad and Mac](../testing/sideload-an-office-add-in-on-ipad-and-mac.md)

-2. Open a bash terminial in the root of the project and run the following command to start the dev server.
+2. Open a bash terminal in the root of the project and run the following command to start the dev server.

     ```bash
     npm start